Bruce Curry

 Bruce Curry (born March 29, 1956, in Marlin, Texas), is an American former professional boxer.
 He was the WBC Super Lightweight Champion from 1983 to 1984.

 Family

-He is a member of a very traditional family in the boxing scene: he is the oldest of three brothers and all boxers (Bruce's younger brother Donald Curry is considered the most successful boxer in the family, having won four belts in the welterweight category (WBC, WBA, IBF and The Ring), and one in the light middleweight category (WBC), plus a spot in the International Boxing Hall of Fame).
+Curry is the oldest of three brothers, all of whom were boxers.
+His younger brother is Donald Curry, who won four belts in the welterweight category (WBC, WBA, IBF and The Ring), one in the light middleweight category (WBC), and was inducted into the International Boxing Hall of Fame).

 Amateur career

 Curry was a two-time Texas Golden Gloves Champion and runner-up to Sugar Ray Leonard at the 1976 U.S. Olympic Boxing Trials.
 Curry reportedly had an amateur record of 315-11.
 During his amateur career he was trained by Wesley Gale Parker.